CiscoDevNet/Create2019/PROVIDED-template.md

 # WORKSHOP TITLE

-This workshop does NOT offer BYOD option.
+This workshop does NOT offer a BYOD option.

 Simply join at the time of the workshop, and use the provided Mac laptop.